EksPC/OnlineMarket/README.md

 the client is allowed to buy, return and upload products.
 The list of products is visible in the main screen and the navigation between sections is made with simple buttons.

-It is my first "complete" project and i spent quite a few time on it and I really learnt how to use javafx, FXML files and sockets.
+It is my first "complete" project, I spent quite a few time on it and really learnt how to use javafx, FXML files and sockets.
 However, I only implemented really basic and raw features, like a text-file database, a login interface without cryptography and kind of inefficient algorithms for product-searching and a basic UI.